CartoDB/carto-selfhosted/README.md

 To be able to run CARTO Self Hosted you need to have a license.
 [Contact CARTO](https://carto.com/request-live-demo/) to get one.

-If you are looking for another installation method, please refer to carto-selfhosted repository.

-CARTO Self Hosted environment is provided in two flavours:
+If you are looking for another installation method, CARTO Self Hosted is provided in two flavours:

 - [Kubernetes Helm](https://github.com/CartoDB/carto-selfhosted-helm)
 - [Docker compose](https://github.com/CartoDB/carto-selfhosted)